 Pairing wine with Ginger spiced dishes isn’t overly difficult.
 If the ginger is combined with white meat and vegetables, any sort of aromatic white works well, such as a Gewurztraminer, Sauvignon Blanc, Voignier, or Riesling.
 A buttery Chardonnay works well too, as the butter flavours and ginger combined come across as a rich piece of ginger bread.
+Kendall Jackson Vintage Reserve, J. Lohr, Flat Rock Cellars, and La Crema are 3 great examples of Chardonnays that have buttery characteristics and will go great with ginger flavours.

 For deserts, such as ginger bread, any sort of sweet wine will work really well.
 Our favourites being a Muscat de Beaumes de Venise or Orange Muscat.
 Late harvest wines work great, especially a Gewurztraminer or Riesling.
 Finally, a palate cleansing Sparkling Wine will mesh quite nicely with any ginger dessert.